openhealthcare/opal/doc/docs/reference/subrecords.md

 * `episode_type` Optional episode type string to check for form customisations
 * `patient_list` Optional patient list slug string to check for form customisations

+#### Subrecord.get_modal_template()

+Classmethod to locate the active template for our record.
+Returns the name of a template or None.

+Keywords:

+* `episode_type` Optional episode type string to check for modal customisations
+* `patient_list` Optional patient list slug string to check for modal customisations

 #### Subrecord.update_from_dict()
 An instance method that will update a model with a dictionary.
 This method is used to provides a hook for changing the way a subrecord handles being updated from serialised data.

 For example on a new allergy
     allergy.update_from_dict({"drug": "penicillin"})